MicrosoftDocs/win32/desktop-src/WmiSdk/setsecuritydescriptor-method-in-class---systemsecurity.md

 ---
-Description: 'Writes an updated version of the security descriptor that controls access to the WMI namespace to which you are connected.
-The security descriptor is represented by an instance of \_\_SecurityDescriptor.'
+Description: Writes an updated version of the security descriptor that controls access to the WMI namespace to which you are connected.
+The security descriptor is represented by an instance of \_\_SecurityDescriptor.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'e92430fd-61b1-4986-88dc-b85f502f62e6'
+ms.assetid: e92430fd-61b1-4986-88dc-b85f502f62e6
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SetSecurityDescriptor method of the \_\_SystemSecurity class'
+title: SetSecurityDescriptor method of the \_\_SystemSecurity class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SetSecurityDescriptor method of the \_\_SystemSecurity class